epam/hub-kubeflow-components/kubeflow-authn/README.md

 ## Overview of the Authn HTTP Filter

-This is a HTTP filter for Istio (Envoy) that validates User session and redirects to dex for authentication (if invalid).
+This is a HTTP filter for Istio (Envoy) that validates User session and redirects to OIDC provider for authentication (if invalid).

 ## Implementation Details